zaman-hamza/OptimxAI/README.md

 ## Overview

 Welcome to the GitHub repository for **OptimxAI**.
-This repository serves as the central hub for our company, specializing in the fine-tuning and deployment of AI models.
-We're excited to have you here!
+This repository serves as the central hub for our company, which has evolved significantly over time.
+Initially focused on fine-tuning and deploying AI models, we have since pivoted to automating the creation of Jira tickets for product managers, making their workflows more efficient.

 ### About OptimxAI

-OptimxAI is a forward-thinking company dedicated to fine-tuning and deploying AI models.
-We specialize in enhancing open-source AI models to address a wide range of applications.
-Our mission is to advance the AI industry while making its benefits accessible to all.
+OptimxAI started as a company dedicated to refining and deploying AI models.
+Over time, we recognized a bigger challenge in product management: streamlining task management.
+Today, we leverage AI to automate Jira ticket creation, helping product managers save time and focus on strategy.

-### Key Features
+### Key Features (Post-Pivot)

-- AI Model Fine-Tuning: We excel in refining open-source AI models for specific tasks.
+- **Automated Jira Ticket Creation**: AI-powered automation that generates Jira tickets based on product specs and discussions.
+- **Context-Aware AI**: Our system intelligently extracts key details from conversations, documents, and reports to create well-structured Jira issues.
+- **Seamless Integration**: Easily integrates with existing workflows, improving productivity without disruption.

+## Evolution of OptimxAI

+We've undergone a major transformation!
+Here are two videos that showcase our journey:

-- Ethical AI Deployment: We prioritize ethical and responsible AI integration.
+- **Before Pivot:** Fine-tuning and deploying AI models
-- Seamless Model Deployment: Our expertise enables easy model integration into various applications.
+  [Insert YouTube Link Here]

+- **After Pivot:** Automating Jira ticket creation for product managers
+  [Insert YouTube Link Here]

 ## Getting Started

-To run our React-based website, follow these simple instructions:
+To run our React-based website, follow these steps:

 ### Installation